top of page

 Fruit

-• Since the Plant Patent Act of 1930, farmers have been encouraged to breed the sweetest, most seedless fruits.
+Since the Plant Patent Act of 1930, farmers have been all about breeding the sweetest, seedless varieties.
+Apples now?
+Way juicier than the tart ones from the 1970s.

 Fiber